Quantum preprocessing for information-theoretic security in two-party computation: Discussions

 A method of enhancing the security by additional checks after the computation is as follows.
 If one party, say Alice, does not require the long-term security of her input in the main computation, Bob may ask her to do additional checking of the one-time tables used in the main computation, at a time such that her input data is no longer sensitive, to make sure that she has not cheated by a lot.
 Of course, in some practical applications, the final computation result provides some check against Alice's cheating, since Alice usually has to cheat all the way to the end for a generic computation to be correct (provided that the final result is on her side, not distributed as the XOR of remote bits), and always cheating successfully is unlikely to happen because of the inequalities in Sec.~\ref{sec3}.

 Due to experimental limitations and the overhead from the checkings, the number of one-time tables generated by our quantum protocols may be insufficient if a large two-party computation is to be performed.
-In that case, it is possible to use some classical processing of the quantum-generated one-time tables, to generate more one-time tables with computational security.
-Note that extensions of 1-out-of-2 oblivious transfers is studied in \cite{Asharov2017}, and our one-time tables correspond to the 1-out-of-2 oblivious transfer, as shown in Protocol~\ref{ptl:ot}.
-This shows that the classical extensions for the quantum-generated one-time tables are in principle possible.
+In that case, it is possible to use some classical processing to achieve a large amount of oblivious transfers (with lowered security) for use in the computation: first turn the quantum-generated one-time tables into the dynamical resource of oblivious transfer using Protocol~\ref{ptl:ot}, and then use the method for oblivious transfer extensions, such as in \cite{Asharov2017}, to generate more oblivious transfers.
+Note that \cite{Asharov2017} considered 1-out-of-2 oblivious transfers of strings, rather than bits, but the methods should apply to the latter case as well.
+Since the original oblivious transfers have information-theoretic security while the extensions are computationally secure, we may say that the obtained oblivious transfers have ``mixed'' security.

 {\bf 2.
 Physical implementations of Protocol~\ref{ptl:NLAND}}

 The Protocol~\ref{ptl:NLAND2} is an entanglement-based version of Protocol~\ref{ptl:NLAND}.
 The shared entanglement in Protocol~\ref{ptl:NLAND2} could be prepared by a fixed entanglement-generating device, allowing for failures in preparation (although we allow failures in the whole Protocol~\ref{ptl:NLAND2}, so failures in any particular step is not of much concern).
 This may also help getting rid of the issue of multiple photons in direct communication, which would harm Bob's data privacy (although some schemes with the direct sending of photons may also allow the detection of multiple photons).
 Using generation of entanglement could also increase the allowed distance between Alice and Bob, if the entanglement is generated by a device at the middle, compared to using direct sending.
 The Protocol~\ref{ptl:NLAND3} is also an alternative to Protocol~\ref{ptl:NLAND}, as it uses direct sending in one direction only, with four qubits sent at a time, compared to two qubits in Protocol~\ref{ptl:NLAND}.
 As for detector inefficiencies and dark counts, the fact that the Protocol~\ref{ptl:NLAND} can be redone after failure can help mitigate the effects of these issues.
 The appeal of Protocol~\ref{ptl:NLAND} is mainly in that only two qubits are used (although the optical implementation of the $\cnot$ gate with checking for multiple photons might involve some ancillary qubits).